salvo-hck/OverTheWire-Bandit-Writeups/README.md

-# OverTheWire-Bandit-Writeups
-My solutions and technical notes for the Bandit levels on OverTheWire

 OverTheWire Bandit Completion 🚩
 This repository contains my technical notes and solutions for the OverTheWire Bandit wargame.

 🛡️ Key Skills Demonstrated:

 Linux PrivEsc: Exploiting SUID binaries and cronjobs.

 Network Security: Using nc, and openssl for service discovery.